HungryJoe/angular-ls.nix/README.md

 The currently used packages are visible through [svelte-language-server/package.json](./svelte-language-server/package.json).

-## JDT Language Server

-It provides `bin/jdtls` and `libexec/jdt-language-server/*` from [Eclipse JDT Language Server](https://github.com/eclipse/eclipse.jdt.ls) which can be consumed in editors like Emacs or Vim.
-It is based on the binary distribution because building the server from source is non trivial (Maven with Tycho plugin).

-`bin/jdtls` is a wrapper script, which invokes `libexec/jdt-language-server/bin/jdtls`, prefixed with Pyhton added to the `PATH`.
-Java needs to be in the path to make it work.

-The current version is transparent via [jdt-language-server/default.nix](jdt-language-server/default.nix).

 ## How to use this?

 Include the flake into your flake which defines the dev shell, e.g.: